Can You Deduct Expenses of Volunteering for Charity?

 • a description and a good faith estimate of the value of any goods or services (other than intangible religious benefits) provided to reimburse the volunteer, or

-• a statement that the only benefit the volunteer received was an intangible religious benefit, if that was the case; the acknowledgment does not need to describe or estimate the value of an intangible religious benefit.
+• a statement that the only benefit the volunteer received was an intangible religious benefit, if that was the case; the acknowledgment doesn't need to describe or estimate the value of an intangible religious benefit.

 The volunteer must get the acknowledgment by the earlier of:

-• the date his or her tax return is filed for the year the contribution was made, or
+• the date their tax return is filed for the year the contribution was made, or

 • the due date, including extensions, for filing the return—usually October 15 of the year after the contribution was made.